julian-molina/Documentation/pages/suite/suite-how-to-report-a-bug.md

 ---
-title:  Reporting Bugs
+title:  How to Report a Bug
 summary: "It is of the utmost importance for developers to understand how to reproduce the issue."
 sidebar: suite_sidebar
-permalink: suite-troubleshooting-reporting-bugs.html
+permalink: suite-how-to-report-a-bug.html
 ---

 We highly appreciate bug reports.
 This is what you need to do: